hqztrue/LeetCodeSolutions/README.md

 For string, let |\Sigma| denote the alphabet size (i.e. |\Sigma|=26 for lowercase letters), and we usually assume |\Sigma| is much smaller than n.
 In some cases, we further make the (non-theory) assumption that |\Sigma|<=w (since 26<32).
 If the input is a set of strings, we will use L to denote the total length of them, and n is the number of strings.
 If the input is a single string, we use n to denote its length.

-For tree, let h denote the height.
+For trees, let h denote the height.

-For graph, let n denote the number of vertices and m denote the number of edges.
+For graphs, let n denote the number of vertices and m denote the number of edges.

 If the input is an n*m matrix, we sometimes use a single parameter n to denote max(n,m) for simplicity.